dietervdwes/ChemHelp/README.md

 Alt + F4: Closes any active window.

 Alt + Tab: Switches active windows.

+Double click on a text Episode eg. from an email then Alt + Right Click opens a Menu to open features with the episode.

 FPSA button on ChemHelp to add a Free PSA to the current episode.